Building records search

 - Building Records Search Application (466 KB)

-- an application fee of $78.00; more complex building records searches, if required, are charged at an additional fee of $50 per hour.
+- an application fee of $79.00.
+More complex building records searches, if required, are charged at an additional fee of $50 per hour.

-- in person at the customer service centre, corner of Vulcan Street and Campbell Street, Moruya, between 8.30am and 4.30pm
+- in person at Council's customer service centre on corner of Vulcan Street and Campbell Street, Moruya, between 8.30am and 4.30pm

 The building records search is usually processed within 10 working days, once lodged, and will be emailed to the address specified on the application.
 Alternatively, the building records search can be mailed to you.